Office of Occupations and Professions

 STATUTORY AUTHORITY: KRS 216A.070(3), 216A.090

-regulations necessary for the proper performance of its duties.
+promulgate administrative regulations necessary for the proper performance of board[

+duties.
 KRS 216A.090 authorizes the board to promulgate an administrative

-regulation requiring a licensed nursing home administrator to complete continuing education
+regulation requiring a licensed long-term care administrator to complete continuing

-and prescribes methods and standards for the accreditation of continuing
+methods and standards for the accreditation of continuing education courses.

 (2) "Continuing education hour" means sixty (60) clock minutes of participation in a continuing educational experience.